wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 # Using Cart Data

-In this guide, we will create a "/cart" page that displays a table of the items in the cart.
-We will use the `UserSessionProvider` created in the last guide to pull the cart data using `useSession()`.
+In this section, we will create a "/cart" page that displays a table of the items in the cart.
+We will use the `UserSessionProvider` created in the last section to pull the cart data using `useSession()`.
 The table will have four columns: `Product`, `Price`, `Quantity`, and `Total`.
 We will also create a cart totals table that displays the shipping totals, applied coupons, and the final total.
-Let's start by implementing the changes to the `useCartMutations` hook also created in the previous guide.
+Let's start by implementing the changes to the `useCartMutations` hook also created in the previous section.

 ## Prerequisites

 - Basic knowledge of React and React Router.
 - Familiarity with GraphQL and WPGraphQL.
 - A setup WPGraphQL/WooGraphQL backend.
-- Read previous guides on [Routing By URI](routing-by-uri.md), [Using Product Data](using-product-data.md), and [Handling User Session and Using Cart Mutations](handing-user-session-and-using-cart-mutations).
+- Read previous sections on [Routing By URI](routing-by-uri.md), [Using Product Data](using-product-data.md), and [Handling User Session and Using Cart Mutations](handing-user-session-and-using-cart-mutations).

 ## Step 0: Create `graphql.js` file